rswhipple/string_lib_asm/README.md

 # string_lib_asm
-A library of standard asm functions.
+A collection of assembly language helper functions, offering functionality that closely parallels the string manipulation capabilities found in the C standard library's `string.h`.

-## Task
+## Description
-This is one of your very rare opportinuty to be that person: "wowww, they know how to read assembly."

-Write assembly language scripts with the same functionality as the following standard C library functions:
+List of functions included in the library:
 - strlen      -> my_strlen
 - strchr      -> my_strchr
 - memset      -> my_memset